Managing Patients With Relapsed Multiple Myeloma Taking NINLARO® (ixazomib)

 • Thrombotic microangiopathy (TMA).
 This is a condition involving blood clots and injury to small blood vessels that may cause harm to your patients’ kidneys, brain, and other organs, and may lead to death.
 Tell your patients to get medical help right away if they get any of the following signs or symptoms during treatment with NINLARO: fever, bruising, nose bleeds, tiredness, or decreased urination.

 • Liver problems.
-Ask patients to tell you if they get these signs of a liver problem: yellowing of their skin or the whites of their eyes; pain in their right upper-stomach area (abdomen).
+Ask patients to tell you if they get these signs of a liver problem: yellowing of their skin or the whites of their eyes; pain in their right upper stomach-area (abdomen).

 Other common side effects of NINLARO include low white blood cell counts (neutropenia) and bronchitis.
 Ask your patients to inform you if they get new or worsening signs or symptoms of the following during treatment with NINLARO: skin rash and pain (shingles) due to reactivation of the chicken pox virus (herpes zoster), blurred vision or other changes in vision, dry eye and pink eye (conjunctivitis).